-Based upon review of the Geologic Map of the Pikeview Quadrangle, El Paso County, Colorado the site reconnaissance and exploratory drilling, the site is underlain by the Dawson Formation.
+Based upon review of the Geologic Map of the Black Forest Quadrangle, El Paso County, Colorado the site reconnaissance and exploratory drilling, the site is underlain by the Dawson Formation.

-The geology at the site and surrounding area generally consists of a silty to clayey sand (alluvium) overlying the Dawson Formation.
-A General Geology and Engineering Geology Map is presented in Figure 14.
+The geology at the site and surrounding area generally consists of a silty to clayey sand overlying the Dawson Formation.
+The Black Forest Quadrangle is presented in Figure 17.